BernatskyPavel/chemistry/README.md

 # chemistry

-> Chemistry Pack
+> Chemistry Pack.
-> At the moment the package contains only the periodic table.
+> At the moment the package contains only the periodic table(Name of element, position in table, atomic mass).
 > But it will expand.

 > List of supported languages: